 Application deadline: 12noon, Monday 13 March 2017.

-This season, we are hosting a series of informal events giving us a chance to socialise after selected peformances in a relaxed environments, and share our post-show thoughts.
+A chance to socialise after selected peformances in a relaxed environment whilst sharing post-show thoughts.

 A summary of upcoming artist opportunities via Lancaster Arts Partners & Light Up Lancaster.